How do I add and customize my Calendars?

 Adding a new Calendar

-To add a new Calendar go to: https://app.zoom.ai/settings/accounts/add#calendar
+- To add a new Calendar go to the Integrations Directory (https://app.zoom.ai/settings/accounts/add#calendar)

-- Next click "Add" button associated with the calendar provider you want to add (e.g. Google, Microsoft) and follow the instructions to authorize access.
+- Click the "Add" button associated with the calendar provider you want to add (e.g. Google, Microsoft) and follow the instructions to authorize access.

 Setting a Default Calendar

-- Only one single calendar at a time (the one set as "Default" in your Account list) will be used for scheduling your meetings.
+- Only one single calendar at a time (the one set as "Default Calendar") will be used for scheduling your meetings (e.g. your booked meetings will appear in this calendar).
 Other (non default) connected calendars will be used to check your availability only!

-- You can set your default calendar (the one used to book the meetings on) from your Account list - click the "Set as Default" button and then the calendar icon will turn red to indicate that it is your default calendar.
-You can also set your default from your Meeting Scheduling > General Settings page
+- You can set your default calendar (the one used to book the meetings on) from your Installed Integrations list.
+From the "..." dropdown click "Set as Default" from the drop down menu.
+A badge will be added to indicate that it is your default calendar.
+You can also set your default from your Meeting Scheduling > General Settings page.

 Calendar Availability - Free vs. Busy